TodePond/TodePondDotCom/wikiblogarden/art/in-a-video/readme.md

 When you finally figure out a good replacement, it seems obvious.
 "Why didn't we think of that before?" is something we often said.
 As well as, "I can't believe it was as simple as:

-- eating a banana."
+- eating a banana.
-- scribbling on some paper."
+- scribbling on some paper.
-- feeding the guinea pigs."
+- feeding the guinea pigs.

 Whatever it is, you gotta find a way to express yourself!